wifisensing/PicoScenes-Manual/source/installation.rst

 .. code-block:: bash

-        udh_find_devices
+        uhd_find_devices

-`udh_find_devices` is the device discovery program provided by UHD.
+`uhd_find_devices` is the device discovery program provided by UHD.
 It will list all the connected USRP devices.
 If a device is not shown in the list, you should refer to the USRP manual to check the hardware connection.

 Confirm the firmware version